DevelopingBread/SolMod/README.md

 This took me forever to find a way to make this easier to install solar or commands. (idk why dont ask me or I'll beat you up)

+I forgot to replace the Cmdr theme for SolMod so ig it comes with it 💀

 Dont click on this link: https://cdn.discordapp.com/attachments/820536497522212906/840797846999138324/video0.mp4

 ```diff